How To Set Personal Goals

 Mistakes teach us what doesn’t work and encourage us to create new ways of thinking and doing.

-My plan is to first acknowledge the experience, then work to create a different reaction to it.
+My plan is first to acknowledge the experience, then work to create a different reaction to it.

 BE GRATEFUL WHERE YOU ARE: